chetui/dotfiles/vim/README.md

 ### requirements

-Your PC must connect the Internet.
-Installed Git & Vim.
+Your Computer must connect the Internet and be installed Git & Vim.

 ### If ~/.vimrc and ~/.vim/ exist, then backup your original vim config